 If you aren’t comfortable checking your email so infrequently, try picking a few times a day that are “no email” times.
 Perhaps the first hour of your day or the last couple of hours of your workday.
 It is really quite liberating.

 Most lawyers have a hard time with this because they want to be available for their clients the instant they are needed.
 The problem is that constant checking of the email creates an environment where it is difficult to concentrate.

 I also asked my Facebook, Twitter and LinkedIn network for tips- here are a few of the good ones I received.

 2. Turn off the alerts (from Heather Morse-Geller, Director of Marketing at Barger & Wolen LLP sent me on Facebook)

-Go into the settings section on LinkedIn, Facebook and Twitter and “turn off email notifications.”
-If you are actively using social media, this can save you a lot of time and reduce the distractions.
-One caveat however, if you turn all of your notifications off, then you need to check in to those same sites fairly regularly, otherwise you may miss important messages.
-If you are a very casual user of social media, it may make sense to at least leave personal message or private message alerts on.
+Go into the settings section on LinkedIn, Facebook, and Twitter and “turn off email notifications.”
+If you are actively using social media, this can save you a lot of time and reduce distractions.
+One caveat, however, if you turn all of your notifications off, then you need to check in to those same sites fairly regularly, otherwise, you may miss important messages.
+If you are a very casual user of social media, it may make sense to at least leave a personal message or private message alerts on.

 3. Get your emails into folders as soon as possible (from Barry Boltz, Author and recovering Entrepreneur-oholic, sent to me from Twitter)

 A variation on this advice is to create custom colors for emails from certain people (i.e., your boss) to help you prioritize what you read. (from Angela Brown, Senior Digital Strategist at Agency Q sent to me on Twitter.)
 The important part with either of these pointers is to prioritize the messages your receive.

 4. Write shorter emails, the problem begins and ends with the writers! (from Nilofer Merchant, Harvard Business Review writer sent to me on Twitter)